 There are plenty of options for sports fandom around Columbus – nay, the whole state of Ohio – whether it’s baseball, football, hockey, soccer, you name it.
-Ohio State football, Columbus Clippers, Blue Jackets, Reds, Indians – we’ve done almost all of it.
-And one of our favorite experiences is heading to Mapfre Stadium to cheer on the Columbus Crew SC.
+Ohio State football, Columbus Clippers, Blue Jackets, Reds, Indians, Bengals, Cavs – we’ve done almost all of it.
+And one of our favorite experiences is heading to MAPFRE Stadium to cheer on the Columbus Crew SC.

 We’ve found that Crew games are great for anyone – for the diehard soccer aficionado, for families looking for an entertaining evening, for a group of friends who appreciate great food and beer.
 While our boys have enjoyed every event we’ve attended, there’s something special about soccer matches.
 The constant action, the close quarters to the field, the never-ending hustle of the players.

-We’ve been to Mapfre Stadium multiple times, sitting in many different sections, and I appreciate that there’s really not a bad seat in the house.
+We’ve been to MAPFRE Stadium multiple times, sitting in many different sections, and I appreciate that there’s really not a bad seat in the house.
 It’s especially fun to watch the Nordecke, the crew supporters club, as they beat drums and shout and sing for all 90+ minutes of the game.
 I don’t know if I could ever sit through an entire game in that section, but their enthusiasm is infectious.
 Every time the Crew scores a goal, the Nordecke unleashes a cloud of smoke while streamers shoot out overhead.

 We found many options for entertaining the kids throughout the game.
 There are stands selling classic stadium snacks at every corner.
-During the half some local kids soccer clubs hit the field to play.
-And at regular intervals Crew Cat shows up with a T-shirt cannon and sends Crew shirts sailing into the crowd.
-Our youngest Owen and I even enjoyed just strolling the main deck of the stadium, catching different views of the action.
+During the half, some local kids soccer clubs hit the field to play.
+And at regular intervals, Crew Cat shows up with a T-shirt cannon and sends Crew shirts sailing into the crowd.
+Our boys and I even enjoy just strolling the main deck of the stadium, catching different views of the action.

-The Crew topped FC Dallas 2-1 that night.
-As the festivities wound down, we were lucky to fist-bump Frankie Hejduk, former Crew captain and now ambassador, sailing through the stadium on a motorized skateboard while wearing a flag as a cape.
+If you’re lucky, you’ll get to spot Frankie Hejduk, former Crew captain and now ambassador, often sailing through the stadium on a motorized skateboard while wearing a flag as a cape.